Enterprise Investment Scheme (“EIS”) Print

 The issuing company must:

-Have fewer than 250 full-time employees, or their equivalent on the date on which the EIS shares are issued.
+- Have fewer than 250 full-time employees, or their equivalent on the date on which the EIS shares are issued.
+For shares issued on or after 18 November 2015 the limit is 500 where the issuing company is a knowledge intensive company.

-The funds raised under an EIS share issue can no longer be used to purchase stocks or shares in another company, as this is no longer regarded as having been used for the purposes of the qualifying business activity.
+The funds raised under an EIS share issue cannot be used to purchase stocks or shares in another company, as this is not regarded as having been used for the purposes of the qualifying business activity.

 The rules governing EIS relief are complex, and there are many pitfalls that need to be negotiated in all but the most straightforward cases.
 Specific advice should always be sought if consideration is being given to raising share equity capital in this way.